-Robert Futrell specializes in areas that include: social movements and social change, environmental sociology, urban sustainability, and science and technology.
+Robert Futrell is a Professor of Sociology and Chair of the Department of Sociology.
+He specializes in areas that include: social movements and social change, environmental sociology, urban sustainability, and science and technology.
 His environmental scholarship focuses on sustainability, climate change, and urban life in the U.S. desert southwest.
 His current social movement scholarship focuses on the cultural and organizational dynamics of social movement persistence and political extremism.
 His research has been published in outlets such as Social Problems, Sociological Quarterly, Journal of Environmental Planning and Management, Science, Technology, & Human Values, and the Journal of Contemporary Ethnography, among others.
 Dr. Futrell has also received several teaching awards including the UNLV Foundation Distinguished Teaching Award.
 Dr. Futrell joined the UNLV Sociology faculty in 1999.

 Recent Courses Taught

 - SOC 101 — Principles of Sociology

 - SOC 455/655 — Social Movements and Social Change

 - SOC 459/659 — Social Dilemmas of Climate Change

 - SOC 709 — Graduate Seminar in Teaching Sociology

 - SOC 755 — Graduate Seminar in Social Movements

 - SOC 768 — Graduate Seminar in Environmental Sociology

 Current Research Projects